Jazzinghen/Jazzinghen-Dev/_pages/projects.md

 ![alt text](/assets/images/Scarborough_Fair.jpg "Scarborough Fair shot")

-My first custom mechanical keyboard, also my first ortoholinear keyboard, as well as my first split keyboard.
-This was both a blast to make and a tour the force.
+My first custom mechanical keyboard, also my first ortholinear keyboard, as well as my first split keyboard.
+This was both a blast to make and a tour de force.
 Due to my inexperience I had to resolder some switches and the underglow system multiple times during the months after I soldered it.
 A big thanks goes to both [Andrew Huie][9] and [Jeffrey Xiao][10] for their help with this.
 I was ready to flip tables.